RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Abstract

 \section{Abstract}

-Retrieving objects buried beneath multiple objects is not only challenging but also time-consuming.
-Performing manipulation in such environments presents significant difficulty due to complex contact relationships.
-Existing methods typically address this task by sequentially grasping and removing each occluding object, resulting in lengthy execution times and requiring impractical grasping capabilities for every occluding object.
-In this paper, we present a dexterous arm-hand system for efficient object retrieval in multi-object stacked environments.
-Our approach leverages large-scale parallel reinforcement learning within diverse and carefully designed cluttered environments to train policies.
-These policies demonstrate emergent manipulation skills (e.g., pushing, stirring, and poking) that efficiently clear occluding objects to expose sufficient surface area of the target object.
-We conduct extensive evaluations across a set of over 10 household objects in diverse clutter configurations, demonstrating superior retrieval performance and efficiency for both trained and unseen objects.
-Furthermore, we successfully transfer the learned policies to a real-world dexterous multi-fingered robot system, validating their practical applicability in real-world scenarios.
-Videos can be found on our project website ~\href{https://ChangWinde.github.io/RetrDex}{{https://ChangWinde.github.io/RetrDex}}.
+Retrieving objects buried beneath clutter is both challenging and time-consuming, as complex support relationships make manipulation particularly difficult.
+Existing methods either focus on support relations and rely on sequential grasping to remove occluding objects, or perform preparatory actions such as pushing to facilitate subsequent grasps.
+However, these approaches are often inefficient and treat physical interactions as isolated auxiliary steps.
+In this paper, we propose \emph{RetrDex}, an efficient framework for dexterous arm-hand systems to learn object retrieval in cluttered scenes.
+Our approach leverages large-scale parallel reinforcement learning (RL) in diverse cluttered scenes and incorporates a spatially aware representation that encodes occlusion patterns and spatial relationships among the target, the dexterous hand, and surrounding clutter.
+This representation enables the policy to develop diverse manipulation skills (e.g., pushing, stirring, and poking) that actively clear occluders.
+We evaluate RetrDex on 16 household objects across varied clutter configurations, and obtain strong retrieval performance and efficiency on both seen and unseen targets.
+Furthermore, we demonstrate successful zero-shot transfer to a real-world dexterous multi-fingered robot system, validating the practical applicability of our method.
+Videos can be found on our project website:~\href{https://RetrDex.github.io}{https://RetrDex.github.io}.